 • A large amount of fluid flowing out of the nose during a change in a head position indicates that a sinus filled with CSF is drained at once.

-• There are recurrent attacks of a headache, fever, and meningitis in a patient who have the history of head trauma.
+• There are recurrent attacks of a headache, fever, and meningitis in a patient who have a history of head trauma.

 • Imbalance, dizziness, hearing loss.

-Investigation starts with physical examination and physical examination include the following steps
+The investigation starts with physical examination and physical examination include the following steps:-

 CSF->=50-60% serum concentration.